 If we understand that happiness is nothing more than a fleeting human emotion, we can begin to think that a life built in pursuit of this temporary feeling is like walking away from God’s grand feast with nothing more than a crumb we found on the floor.
 Every person has this hunger for joy inside them and our material world is built around man’s attempt to satisfy this spiritual longing apart from God.
 Every day we’re targeted with advertisements that claim to offer happiness if we just buy what they’re selling.
 Others would claim to find that elusive source of happiness through the use of drugs and sex.

-Once we’ve identified the true hunger as the soul’s desire for lasting spiritual joy, it should be no surprise that these tempor Galatians 5:17 says:
+Once we’ve identified the true hunger as the soul’s desire for lasting spiritual joy, it should be no surprise that these temporary pleasures will never satisfy our deep spiritual longing.
+Look at what Galatians 5:17 says:

 Galatians 5:17 – “For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other…”